-2022 2021
+2023 2022

+Murabaha facilities 540,839,317 225,000,000

-Murabaha facilities Less: unamortized transaction costs Accrued interest 225,000,000 (4,762,838) 3,764,308 - -
+Less: unamortized transaction costs (8,155,207) (4,762,838)

+Accrued interest 13,772,914 3,764,308

-224,001,470 -
+546,457,024 224,001,470

 Borrowings are presented as follows:

-Current maturity under presented under accruals and other current liabilities Long-term borrowings 3,764,308 220,237,162 - -
+Current maturity under presented under accruals and other

+current liabilities 13,772,914 3,764,308

+Long-term borrowings 532,684,110 220,237,162

-224,001,470
+546,457,024 224,001,470

-Movements in unamortized transaction costs are as follows: Transaction cost paid Less: capitalised amortization 5,083,000 (320,162) 4,762,838 - - -
+Movements in unamortized transaction costs are as follows:

+Opening balance 4,762,838 -

+Transaction cost paid 3,910,000 5,083,000

+Less: capitalised amortization (517,631) (320,162)

+8,155,207 4,762,838

-During the year ended 31 December 2021, the Group signed an agreement with the Saudi Tourism Development Fund ("TDF") and Riyad Bank (the "agreement") to provide financing facility to an extent of Saudi Riyal 782 million for development execution of the KEC Hub project.
-According to the agreement, the TDF and Riyad Bank will provide financing to the Group for the cost of developing the first phase of the KEC Hub project.
+During the year ended 31 December 2021, the Group signed an agreement with the Saudi Tourism Development Fund ("TDF") and a local commercial bank (the "agreement") to provide financing facility to an extent of Saudi Riyal 782 million for development execution of the KEC Hub project.
+According to the agreement, the TDF and a local commercial bank will provide financing to the Group for the cost of developing the first phase of the KEC Hub project.
 These facilities are principally secured by corporate guarantees provided by the Group.
 The Group provided collateral in the form of plots of land from the Group's land portfolio (refer to note 9).

-During the year, the Group has withdrawn facilities from TDF and Riyad Bank amounting to Saudi Riyals 112.5 million each with total withdrawn facilities of Saudi Riyals of 225 million.
-The unused balance of this facility as of 31 December 2022 amounted to Saudi Riyals 557 million.
+During the year ended 31 December 2022, the Group's has withdrawn facilities from TDF and a local commercial bank amounting to Saudi Riyals 112.5 million each with total withdrawn facilities of Saudi Riyals of 225 million.
+During the year ended 31 December 2023, the Group's has withdrawn additional facilities from TDF and a local commercial bank amounting to Saudi Riyals 102.5 million each with total withdrawn facilities of Saudi Riyals of 205 million.
+The unused balance of this facility as of 31 December 2023 amounted to Saudi Riyals 352 million.

 The facilities are denominated in Saudi Riyals and bear financial charges based on prevailing market rates.
-The overall current market interest rates during the period is ranging from 5.79% to 7.88%.
+The overall current market interest rates during the period is ranging from 5.79% to 8.55%.
 The facilities are repayable in semi-annual instalments, commencing after six months grace period from the earlier of project completion date or 3 years from 31 December 2021.

-During the year, the Company has signed an agreement with Riyad Bank to provide financing facility amounting to Saudi Riyals 56 million for execution of the project E-16.
-As of 31 December 2022, the Company has not withdrawn any amount from this facility.
+During the year ended 31 December 2022, the Company has signed an agreement with a local commercial bank to provide financing facility amounting to Saudi Riyals 56 million for execution of the project E-16.
+During the year ended December 2023, the Company has withdrawn Saudi Riyals 26 million from this facility.
+These facilities are denominated in Saudi Riyals and bear financial charges based on current market interest rates during the year are ranging from 7.55 to 7.97%.
+The unused balance of this facility as of 31 December 2023 amounted to Saudi Riyals 30 million.

-During the year, the Company has also signed an agreement and with Saudi National Bank to provide the financing facility amounting to Saudi Riyals 100 million for working capital requirement.
-As of 31 December 2022, the Company has not withdrawn any amount this said facility.
-The Group provided collateral in the form of investment in Saudi Government SAR Sukuk to Saudi National Bank (refer to note 12).
+During the year ended 31 December 2022, the Company has also signed an agreement with a local commercial bank to provide the financing facility amounting to Saudi Riyals 100 million for working capital requirement.
+During the year ended December 2023, the Company has withdrawn Saudi Riyals 40 million from this facility.
+The Group provided collateral in the form of investment in Saudi Government SAR Sukuk to a local commercial bank.
+These facilities are denominated in Saudi Riyals and bear financial charges based on prevailing market rates.
+The overall current market interest rates during the year are ranging from 6.54% to 6.94%.
+The unused balance of this facility as of 31 December 2023 amounted to Saudi Riyals 60 million.